Genesis Prize winner Portman pulls out of Israel ceremony

-JERUSALEM (AP) — The foundation behind the prestigious Genesis Prize says this year’s winner, Natalie Portman, has pulled out of the June awards ceremony in Israel, quoting a representative for the U.S. actress as saying recent events in Israel were “extremely distressing to her.”
+JERUSALEM (AP) — U.S. actress Natalie Portman, this year’s recipient of a prize dubbed the “Jewish Nobel,” has pulled out of the June awards ceremony in Israel because of extreme distress over recent events in the country, the Genesis Prize Foundation said.

-The Genesis Prize Foundation says it was informed Portman “does not feel comfortable participating in any public events in Israel.”
+The foundation said it was informed by Portman’s representative that the Jerusalem-born Oscar winner “does not feel comfortable participating in any public events in Israel.”

-The statement late Thursday did not refer to specific events.
-Israel has faced criticism for its response to mass protests on the Gaza-Israel border, in which 28 Palestinians were killed and hundreds wounded by Israeli fire since March 30.
-Israel says it’s defending its border.
+Thursday’s statement did not refer to specific events that would have prompted Portman’s decision.

-The foundation says it fears Portman’s decision will “cause our philanthropic initiative to be politicized.”
+Israel has been criticized for its response to mass protests on the Gaza-Israel border, in which 28 Palestinians have been killed and hundreds wounded by Israeli fire since March 30.
+Israel says it is defending its border and accuses Gaza’s rulers, the Islamic militant Hamas group, of trying to carry out attacks under the guise of protests.

 Most Read Nation & World Stories